collectionspace/Tools/qa-webapp-tests/README.md

 gem install selenium-webdriver
 ```

-4) Fork and clone this repository in your local directory.
+4) Fork and clone the Tools repository to your local directory

-To run the scripts from your terminal, make sure you're in the home directory and enter:
+5) Run the tests

+* Add the login credentials to Tools/qa-webapp-tests/config/environments.yml
+* From the qa-webapp-tests directory, run

 ```ruby
 cucumber features/[featurename].feature